Irish Taxi Driver Federation urges drivers to report racism to gardaí

 The head of the Irish Taxi Driver Federation has urged drivers to report incidences of racial harassment to their local Garda station following an attack on a black taxi driver earlier this month.

-Dashcam footage uploaded to Twitter over the weekend showed a drunk male passenger hurling racist verbal abuse at his taxi driver before trying to hit the man.
-The passenger later handed himself into a Garda station.
-He has not been arrested.
+Dashcam footage uploaded to Twitter over the weekend showed an allegedly drunk male passenger hurling racist verbal abuse at his taxi driver before trying to hit the man.
+The passenger later presented himself at a Garda station.
+He was not arrested, according to gardaí.

 Joe Herron from the Irish Taxi Driver Federation said dealing with verbal harassment from passengers was often part of the job of a taxi driver.
 However, drivers who were racially abused should report the incident to the authorities, he added.
 “There’s no room in this society for either racist or physical abuse.
 You don’t let racial slurs go without doing anything.”